S-08451

 Plain Language

-News media employers must fully disclose to their workers when and how any generative AI tool is being used in the workplace for content creation — covering writing, recordings, transcripts, and similar outputs.
+News media employers must fully disclose to their workers whenever and however generative AI tools are used in the workplace for content creation — including writing, recordings, and transcripts.
 The disclosure must include a description of the AI system and a summary of its purpose and use.
-This is a worker-facing transparency obligation, not a consumer-facing one.
-The bill does not specify timing, format, or frequency of the disclosure beyond requiring it to be 'full.'
+This is an internal workforce disclosure obligation (employer to employee), not a consumer-facing requirement.
+The statute does not specify timing, format, or frequency of the disclosure beyond requiring it to be 'full.'

 Statutory Text